djwrisley/HDME/index.md

 In the second part of the course, we will learn some skills in static site development so that we can host our own basic web maps.
 We will experiment with other automated workflows and will turn to more complex forms of visualization and storytelling.
 Open-source GIS software will be used to learn about georeferencing / warping and the creation of historical vector / polygon data from digitized historical maps.
 Depending on the time available and participant interest, we may explore other topics of interest: discipline-specific gazetteers, mapping packages in R, OpenStreetMap, Wikidata, maps & IIIF, machine classification of features in historical or series maps, etc.

-Static site development, advanced visualization, and storytelling with spatial data

 ### 1b.
 Static Site Development